mountaniol/predictex/docs/Architecture.md

 ```bash
 npm run build
 ```
 This creates a production-ready build in the `build/` directory.
-For deployment, Vercel is configured via `vercel.json` to use this directory and the serverless functions in `src/backend/`.

 ---

 ## 9. Integration

 The application is designed for easy integration.
 The core logic is decoupled from the UI.
 The question set can be replaced by pointing `useLoadQuestions.js` to a different JSON file.
-The backend can be swapped between Node.js and Python by changing the proxy target in `package.json` or the Vercel rewrite rules.
+The backend can be swapped between Node.js and Python by changing the proxy target in `package.json`.

 ---